 The Trainees' Analysts and Therapists Group is a sub-committee of Training Council.
 It has the primary function of monitoring the qualifications of those analysts and therapists suggested by each Training School as being suitable to offer analysis to the trainees throughout their training.
 The chair of this committee reports annually to Training Council.
 Its members include representatives of the Training Schools, Child Psychotherapists who are also analysts and other members with specialist experience, invited by the chair.

 2.9.3.
-Student Registration Group
+Trainee Registration Group

-A member(s) of the Training Council who works with a member of the Professional Standards Committee to ensure new students starting the training meet the ACP standards for registration of students.
+A member(s) of the Training Council who works to ensure new trainees starting the training meet the ACP standards for registration of trainees.

 3. Training of Child and Adolescent Psychoanalytic Psychotherapists